 NASA engineers, created a rocket engine prototype using two different metals: copper alloy and Inconel.
 They used a process called brazing, in order to join 2 different types of metal, creating a brand new component.
 This advanced process is offering promising possibilities for the future 3D printed metal parts.

-Additive Rocket Corp. combines additive manufacturing with a tool called generative design
+Additive Rocket Corp. reported in 2018 of combining additive manufacturing with a tool called generative design

 The exterior looks like a typical engine, but he showed cutaways of its interior that revealed dozens of channels carrying kerosene and liquid oxygen in patterns than he likened to blood vessels or a tree trunk.
 “That’s one of the best ways to move fluid through a system,” he said.